If Germs Were Bullets You’d Stay the Fuck Home

 Hart Crane, 1933

-During the many bombing raids over the munitions plant in Pozzuoli, renowned actress Sophia Loren was just a child when she was wounded by shrapnel.
+During the many bombing raids over the munitions plant in Pozzuoli, beloved actress Sophia Loren was just a child when she was wounded and permanently scarred by shrapnel.
 She survived that and she survived World War II.

 If boredom and inertia are the greatest ills afflicting you during this quarantine, please consider yourself infinitely blessed.
 And please also consider the possibility that perhaps you haven’t taken enough deep dives into your psyche or the history classes you undoubtedly had in high school and college.